Daydreams & Tea

 Meet the Owners

-Jenny and Jim Cauffield are the owners of Daydreams & Tea - Through the Looking Glass.
+Jenny and Jim Cauffield are the owners of Daydreams & Tea - Pretty Please with Sugar on Top.
 They are both retired educators.
 Jenny served for 42 years mainly as a School Psychologist for students from Preschool to High School and teaching First Grade and Kindergarten.
 Jim has taught science at the high school, college and graduate levels.

 They both love traveling, meeting new people, hiking, and eating out.
 They also love dogs and horses.
 Jim is a master carpenter and Jenny loves collecting antiques and genealogy.
-Ask them about Cleveland and they will be delighted to tell you the history and highlights of our fair city on the North Coast.
+Ask them about Northeastern Ohio and they will be delighted to tell you the history and highlights of our fair part of the world on the North Coast.